bluerobotics/cockpit/README.md

 # Development

 Cockpit is typically installed as an Electron application or BlueOS Extension, but for development purposes it is valuable to run it locally.

-To do so, you can install the dependencies with:
+To do so, you should first [install bun](https://bun.sh/docs/installation).
+We really recomend following their documented instructions, as it was already reported by some that installing `bun` from alternatives like Snap has not worked properly.

+With `bun` installed, you can enter the repository folder and follow the steps below:

 ```
 bun install